 What is Peanut Brittle?

-It gets the name brittle because the candy itself is very brittle.
-It is made in a sheet and easily broken into pieces.
-The candy is made to break from the air pockets created by baking soda.
+It is called “brittle” because the candy itself is very brittle.
+It is made in a sheet and easily broken into pieces because of the air pockets produced by the baking soda.

 This delicious treat is sometimes called Christmas candy because it makes a wonderful gift for the holidays.